 While trekking you will be traversing rugged terrain: high mountain passes, snow and ice, exposed and rough trails, routes threatened by avalanches and landslides and crossing streams and rivers by rough bridges or slippery rocks.
-There are risks of falling, rock fall, landslides, collapsing bridges and exposure.
+There are risks of falling, rock fall, landslides and exposure.
 The trails we use are mostly unmaintained.

 There are also dangerous animals, dangerous plants, and dangerous insects.
 Any wild and domestic animal you encounter can be dangerous, including the yaks, yak crossbreeds and horses that carry our bags on some treks.
 Nepal and India have dangerous bears, tigers, leopards and other animals however the risk of an incident is extremely low, for example bears are rarely encountered, unlike in the USA.
 In Nepal stinging nettles are a problem and we will point them out at the first opportunity.
 There are a variety of bees and wasps.
 Hornets are rare but aggressive and multiple stings are life-threatening.

 Traveling, trekking and climbing at high (above 2400m) and extreme altitudes carries numerous risks not yet fully understood.
-It does affect men's fertility for a period of at least several months, making them less fertile or infertile.
 It does thicken the blood increasing the risk of blood clots, even if you stay fully hydrated.
-The lower levels of oxygen in the bloodstream do affect the brain, heart and other organs in ways not yet understood.
+The lower levels of oxygen in the bloodstream do affect the brain, heart and other organs in ways not yet fully understood.

 Decisions made by the leader and participants (team members/clients) in a wildness setting are based on a variety of factors, perceptions and evaluations which by their nature are imprecise and subject to errors in judgment.
 Throughout the tour participants are responsible for their own safety and must show consideration for the safety of other members of their group.